-For your Rock Star donation of $75.00 or more you will receive one 100% cotton t-shirt plus one hi-tec wicking t-shirt.
+For your Rock Star donation of $75.00 or more you will receive two shirts: one 100% cotton t-shirt plus and one hi-tec wicking t-shirt (green, above).
 Plus one member will receive a free entry into each of the Summer Sunset 5K races and/or the Droopy Pedal Series race.
 Sign up for Rock Star Membership today!

 To Join – Print, complete and mail your